The mystery of Satoshi Nakamoto is not a story the Sith would tell you

 Her invention has profound consequences for the history of mankind.
 Completely altering our relationship with technology and the future of the internet.

 For a couple of years, this mysterious computer scientist worked with volunteers to bootstrap the project.
 Fixing bugs and tweaking the code.
 And then without notice or announcement…disappears.
 Like a ghost.

 It’s a departure without a display.
-Satoshi doesn’t broadcast his exit, she simply leaves.
-They stop answering questions and emails, and stop participating in discussions.
+She simply leaves.
+They stop answering questions and emails, and he stops participating in discussions.